mosa/MOSA-Project/docs/settings-options.rst

-    Launcher.HuntForCorLib,"If true, search for CoreLib in various directories" Launcher.LaunchGDB,"If true, launch the GNU GDB application after VM launch" Launcher.LaunchDebugger,"If true, launch the MOSA debugger application after VM launch" Launcher.MonitorTest,"If true, monitors VM serial for success of failure messages"
+    Launcher.HuntForCorLib,"If true, search for CoreLib in various directories" Launcher.LaunchGDB,"If true, launch the GNU GDB application after VM launch" Launcher.LaunchDebugger,"If true, launch the MOSA debugger application after VM launch" Launcher.Test,"If true, monitors VM serial for success or failure messages"

 Image Settings
 --------------